 Power IQ requires a license.
-Licenses allow you to add a certain number of PDUs to Power IQ.
+Licenses allow you to add a certain number of rack PDUs and facilities objects to Power IQ.
 You may need more than one license file to be allowed to add your full number of PDUs.